gbonker/progress_ui/README.md

+## ProgressUI

+This is an app written in React styled with the ProgressUI CSS framework.
+The tags page allows the user to search for different tags by name, and updates the search results automatically.

+## Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>